ICONgroupCWC/Data-for-Structural-Semantics-using-TDA/README.md

-# Data: From Raw Data to Structural Semantics: Trade-offs among Distortion, Rate, and Inference Accuracy
+# From Raw Data to Structural Semantics: Trade-offs among Distortion, Rate, and Inference Accuracy